python-hyper/hyper/docs/source/faq.rst

 What version of the HTTP/2 draft specification does ``hyper`` support?
 ----------------------------------------------------------------------

-Currently, ``hyper`` supports version 16 of the HTTP/2 draft specification, and version 9 of the HPACK draft specification. ``hyper`` will be updated to keep up with the HTTP/2 draft specifications as they progress.
+Currently, ``hyper`` supports versions 14, 15, and 16 of the HTTP/2 draft
+specification, and version 9 of the HPACK draft specification. ``hyper`` will be updated to keep up with the HTTP/2 draft specifications as they progress.

 Does ``hyper`` support HTTP/2 flow control?
 -------------------------------------------